• Fall Recipes

 Jump to Recipe Print Recipe

-This turkey quinoa soup combines fresh vegetables and quinoa with shredded turkey for a healthy lunch idea or light dinner.
-Packed with nutritious ingredients, it's full of flavour and very easy to make as a gluten free, dairy free and low histamine meal.
+This turkey quinoa soup combines fresh vegetables and quinoa with shredded turkey for a tasty lunch idea or light dinner.
+Packed with nutritious ingredients, it's full of flavor and very easy to make as a gluten free, dairy free and low histamine meal.

 turkey quinoa soup in two white bowls with a spoon in them next to herbs and garlic.